wp-plugins/ecampaign/readme.txt

 == Installation ==

 1. Install using 'Plugin, add new" or upload ecampaign.zip to the server and unzip in `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Configure under admin >> Settings >> Ecampaign or got to /wp-admin/options-general.php?page=ecampaign
+3. Configure under admin >> Settings >> Ecampaign or got to /wp-admin/options-general.php?page=ecampaign
-1. Create a page that contains [ecampaign] and [/ecampaign] tags.
+4. Create a page that contains [ecampaign] and [/ecampaign] tags, see Setting up a campaign action

+If you are using the SMTP transport option offered by PHPMailer, the SMTP parameters must be configured either in php.ini or, for developement or testing, directly in the top of wp-includes/class-phpmailer.php.

 == Frequently Asked Questions ==